Beyond Materials Science and Engineering: Students Outside of the Classroom

 Rachel Stein: Engineer, Terrapin and International Athlete

-Rachel Stein is a junior MSE student.
-She is one of the starting goalies on the University of Maryland Women's water polo team.
-She has been competing for over eight years and has travelled abroad while playing with both the Ontario Provincial and Canadian National Junior Women's Teams.
+Rachel Stein is one of the starting goalies on the University of Maryland Women's water polo team.
+She has been competing for over eight years and has traveled abroad while playing with both the Ontario Provincial and Canadian National Junior Women's Teams.

 Rachel and the team train 3-4 hours a day, five days a week, which includes weightlifting, tactics and video sessions in addition to pool practices.
 There are also additional practice sessions for 2 hours on Saturdays.
 Practice begins at 6:00 AM!
 Rachel generally practices for 20 hours a week starting in October to prepare for the season until the final tournaments in May.
 Games are scheduled during the spring semester and include travelling with the squad across the country.
 Rachel was named to the 2010 Collegiate Water Polo Association (CWPA) Women's Varsity Scholar-Athlete Team (Outstanding Recognition).